Detailing the K1FM Magnetic Loop Antenna

 Enclosure (Amazon.com) ebay.com $7 Uxcell outdoor plastic industrial enclosure 98mm x 67mm x 50mm

-2 - or 3 fiber or nylon standoffs and #4 screws to mount capacitor $0.50
+2 - fiber or nylon standoffs and #4 screws to mount capacitor $0.50.
+If you

-2 - 5/16 wide hose clamps (1/4 inch ID hose size) $2.
-The Tie wraps can be used but you'll go through a lot of them setting up all the time.
+2 - 5/16 wide hose clamp (1/4 inch ID hose size) $2.
+The tie wraps can be used but you'll go through a lot of them setting up and tearing down all the time.
+Auto parts store.

 2 - #4 self tapping Phillips screw stainless to mount 3D bracket to enclosure $0.18